 - Other viral diseases

-Cerebrospinal fluid also is a component of arachnoid cysts, which are pockets of CFS that can form within the subarachnoid space.
-Occasionally, the growth of these cysts impinges or irritates nerve roots along the spinal cord, producing radiculopathic symptoms similar to those produced by conditions such as herniated disc, bulging disc, spinal stenosis, foraminal stenosis, and others.
-An MRI or CT scan can reveal the origin and location of these symptoms, which normally can be treated conservatively using physical therapy, pain medications, or exercise.
+Cerebrospinal fluid is also a component of arachnoid cysts, which are pockets of CFS that can form within the subarachnoid space.
+Occasionally, these cysts can compress nerve roots along the spinal cord, producing radiculopathic symptoms similar to those of degenerative spinal conditions such as herniated discs, bulging discs, spinal stenosis, foraminal stenosis and others.